openstack/ironic/doc/source/deploy/user-guide.rst

      passes from the Ironic API, to the Conductor and the Drivers to successfully provision a physical server to the user.

 |
-     Just as Nova Compute service talks to various Openstack services like Glance, Neutron, Swift etc to provision a virtual machine instance, here the Ironic service talks to the same Openstack services for image, network and other resource needs to provision a bare metal instance.
+     Just as Nova Compute service talks to various OpenStack services like Glance, Neutron, Swift etc to provision a virtual machine instance, here the Ironic service talks to the same OpenStack services for image, network and other resource needs to provision a bare metal instance.

 |